Sidney Reilly: D'Arcy affair

 During the brief time Reilly spent in Paris, he renewed his close acquaintance with William Melville (Note: Andrew Cook inaccurately describes William Melville as the first director general of MI5.
 In contrast, MI5's authorised biographer Christopher Andrew describes Melville as the informal chief of a separate Special Section of the British Secret Service Bureau, the forerunner to the Secret Intelligence Service (SIS).) whom Reilly had last seen just prior to his 1899 departure from London.
-While Reilly had been abroad in the Far East, Melville had resigned in November 1903 as Superintendent of Scotland Yard's Special Branch and had become chief of a new intelligence section in the War Office.
+Whilst Reilly had been abroad in the Far East, Melville had resigned in November 1903 as Superintendent of Scotland Yard's Special Branch and had become chief of a new intelligence section in the War Office.
 Working under commercial cover from an unassuming flat in London, Melville now ran both counter-intelligence and foreign intelligence operations using his foreign contacts, which he had accumulated during his years running Special Branch.
 Reilly's meeting with Melville in Paris is most significant, for within a matter of weeks, Melville was to use Reilly's expertise in what would later become known as the D'Arcy Affair.

 In 1904, the Board of the Admiralty projected that petroleum would supplant coal as the primary source of fuel for the Royal Navy.
 As petroleum was not abundant in Britain, it would be necessary to find—and secure—sufficient supplies overseas.
 During their investigation, the British Admiralty learned that an Australian mining engineer William Knox D'Arcy—who founded the Anglo-Persian Oil Company (APOC)—had obtained a valuable concession from Mozaffar al-Din Shah Qajar regarding oil rights in southern Persia.
 D'Arcy was negotiating a similar concession from the Ottoman Empire for oil rights in Mesopotamia.
 The Admiralty initiated efforts to entice D'Arcy to sell his newly acquired oil rights to the British Government rather than to the French de Rothschilds.